To help people and nature live in balance, we’ve put together some information below. On this page:

 LDD Moth in the Georgian Bay Biosphere

-Following a sharp increase in areas affected by Gypsy moth in Ontario during 2020, there have been many questions about Gypsy moth, its impacts in our area, and what can be done to control it.
+Following a sharp increase in areas affected by LDD moth in Ontario during 2020, there have been many questions about LDD moth, its impacts in our area, and what can be done to control it.
 This information package aims to provide answers to some of these questions.

 Life on the Bay